bkimminich/kata-tcg/README.md

 # Code Kata: Trading Card Game (TCG)

 In this [Code Kata](http://en.wikipedia.org/wiki/Kata_\(programming\)) you will be implementing a rudimentary two-player trading card game.
 The rules are loosely based on [Blizzard Hearthstone®](http://us.battle.net/hearthstone/en/).
-This Kata is intentionally slightly more complex and challenging than many of the well-known traditional Katas (like Roman Numbers, Bowling Game or Word Wrap).
+This Kata is intentionally slightly more complex and challenging than many of the well-known traditional Katas (like Roman Numbers, Bowling Game or FizzBuzz).
 It leaves room for different focuses (like playing cards based on user input and/or algorithmic decision logic) and can be approached iteratively with TDD from different starting points.
-The Kata should also be pretty easy to modify and extend with things like additional card types (e.g. healing) or rules.
+The Kata is also well suited for rule extension and modification keeping it challenging for developers of all experience levels.

 ## TCG Rules